BorisPlus/otus_webpython_030/README.md

 Login And Registration on Django  Redux&React separately.
-Help me: Question, see http://localhost:8000/api/ver.0/, but response from Redux is "Response status is 401"
+Help me: Question, see http://localhost:8000/api/ver.0/, but response from Redux is "Response status is 401"?
+How add JWT-token to request>
 ## Checking